Attukal Temple

-The Goddess Kannaki (Bhadrakali) is the main deity in this temple.
-The mythology behind the temple, relates to the story of Kannagi who was married to Kovalan, son of a wealthy merchant.
-After marriage, Kovalan met a dancer Madhavi and spent all his riches on her forgetting his wife.
-But when he was penniless, he went back to Kannagi.
-The only precious thing left to be sold was Kannagi's pair of anklets.
-They went with it to the king of Madurai to sell it.
-But an anklet was stolen from the Queen which looked similar to Kannagi's.
-When Kovalan tried to sell it, he was mistaken for the theft and beheaded by the king's soldiers.
+One regional legend of the temple is based on the legend of Kannagi in the Cilappatikaram.
+According to the epic, Kannagi who was married to Kovalan, the son of a wealthy merchant.
+After their wedding, Kovalan met a dancer named Madhavi and spent all his riches on her, neglecting his wife.
+When he became penniless, he returned to Kannagi.
+The only precious item left to be sold was Kannagi's pair of anklets.
+The couple went with it to the king of Madurai to sell it.
+Coincidentally, an anklet had been stolen from the queen of Madurai, which resembled Kannagi's.
+When Kovalan tried to sell one of Kannagi's anklets to the king, he was mistaken for the thief, and was beheaded by the king's soldiers without a trial.

-Kannagi got infuriated when she heard the news and rushed to the King with the second pair of anklet.
-She broke one of the anklets and it contained rubies while the Queen's contained pearls.
-She cursed the city of Madurai, and it is said that due to her chastity, the curse came true and Madurai burned.
-Kannagi is said to have attained salvation after the Goddess of the city appeared before her.
+Kannagi was infuriated when she heard the news and rushed to the king with her other anklet.
+She broke one of the anklets, which contained rubies, while the queen's had contained pearls.
+She cursed the city of Madurai to burn, and it is said that due to her chastity, the curse was fulfilled.
+Kannagi is said to have attained salvation after the goddess of the city appeared before her.

-It is said that on her way to Kodungallur, Kannagi passed Attukal.
-She took the form of a little girl.
-An old man was sitting on the banks of a stream, when the girl went to him and asked him whether he could help her cross it.
-Surprised to find the young girl alone, he took her home.
-After a awhile she disappeared.
-She came back in his sleep and asked him to build a temple where he found 3 golden lines in his grove.
-He went ahead and did the same, and it is said that this is at the location of the present Attukal temple.
-Goddess Attukalamma (Bhadrakali/Kannaki) is believed to be present at Attukal during the festival days.
-Ponkala is offered to celebrate the victory of Kannaki over the king Pandya.
-Another story says that 'Attukal devi' is Bhadrakali, born from the third eye of lord Shiva to kill the demon king Daruka.
-Mother Bhadrakali is a form of Shakthi devi (Mahakali) worshipped mainly in Kerala.
-'Bhadra' means good and 'Kali' means goddess of time.
-So Bhadrakali is often referred as the goddess of prosperity, time and salvation.
+According to regional legend, it is said that on her way to Kodungallur, Kannagi passed Attukal.
+She assumed the form of a girl.
+An old man sat on the banks of a stream, when the girl went to him and asked him if he could help her cross it.
+Surprised, to find the young girl alone, he took her home.
+After some time, she disappeared.
+She appeared in his dream and asked him to build a temple on the spot he found three golden lines in his grove.
+The old man did so, which is regarded to be the location of the present Attukal temple.

+A different legend identifies the goddess of Attukal as Bhadrakali, who emerged from the third eye of Shiva to slay the asura king Daruka.